 The Company has financed operations, R&D and capital expenditures primarily through the sale of the Company's products and cash and investments on hand from the net proceeds of common share issuances from prior periods.
-Net proceeds of \$804,145 from the redemption and sale of its ABCP investment was partially used to repay \$481,438 of current debt.
+In 2010 no cash was received from financing activities.
+In 2009, net proceeds of \$804,145 from the redemption and sale of the Company's ABCP investment was partially used to repay \$481,438 of current debt.